google/filament/README.md

 in the `samples/` directory.
 These samples are all based on `samples/app/` which contains the code that creates a native window with SDL2 and initializes the Filament engine, renderer and views.

-### Java on Linux, macOS and Windows

-After building Filament, you can use `filament-java.jar` and its companion `filament-jni` native library to use Filament in desktop Java applications.

-You must always first initialize Filament by calling `Filament.init()`.

-You can use Filament either with AWT or Swing, using respectively a `FilamentCanvas` or a `FilamentPanel`.

-Following the steps above (how to use Filament from native code), create an `Engine` and a `Renderer`, but instead of calling `beginFrame` and `endFrame` on the renderer itself, call these methods on `FilamentCanvas` or `FilamentPanel`.

 ### Android

 See `android/samples` for examples of how to use Filament on Android.